-However, only lawyers, bailiffs and notaries are entitled to carry out checks at the land registries or cadastral offices.
+However, only lawyers, bailiffs, notaries and civil engineers - in the exercise of their duties - are entitled to carry out checks at the land registries or cadastral offices.
 The check at the cadastral offices may also be carried out electronically, by searching the database.

-Therefore, in order to search and prove the ownership of a property by an individual or a legal entity, a search must be carried out at the competent land registry / cadastral office and in particular: a) at the land registries, search in the general indexes and afterwards in the share books and b) at the cadastral offices, search in the cadastral sheets.
+Therefore, to search and prove the ownership of a property by an individual or a legal entity, a search must be carried out at the competent land registry / cadastral office and in particular: a) at the land registries, search in the general indexes and afterwards in the share books and b) at the cadastral offices, search in the cadastral sheets.

-By way of exception, ownership of real estate may be acquired as a result of adverse possession, whether ordinary or extraordinary.
-In order to acquire ownership by ordinary adverse possession, the person claiming it must prove a) their possession of the property as reputed owner, b) their good faith, c) the existence, or in their belief, of a legal title, d) the lapse of 10 years at a minimum, e) that the property can be an object of adverse possession.
+By way of exception, ownership of real estate may be acquired because of adverse possession, whether ordinary or extraordinary.
+To acquire ownership by ordinary adverse possession, the person claiming it must prove a) their possession of the property as reputed owner, b) their good faith, c) the existence, or in their belief, of a legal title, d) the lapse of 10 years at a minimum, e) that the property can be an object of adverse possession.
 For the acquisition of ownership by extraordinary adverse possession, the person claiming it must prove respectively (a) their possession of the property as reputed owner, (b) the lapse of 20 years at a minimum and (c) that the property can be an object of adverse possession.

-4. Are there any restrictions on who can own real estate?
+5. Are there any restrictions on who can own real estate, including ownership by any foreign entities?